Master Wato: Professional wrestling career

-New Japan Pro-Wrestling (2016–2018)
+New Japan Pro-Wrestling (2015–present)

+Young Lion and excursion (2015–2020)

-Kawato started working for New Japan Pro-Wrestling (NJPW) in 2016, training in their dojo for his in-ring career.
-He started by training as a Young Lion in NJPW's dojo, wearing simple black trunks and boots as he worked with other of NJPW Young Lions and experienced veterans as part of his training.
+Kawato started working for New Japan Pro-Wrestling (NJPW) in April 2015, training in their dojo for his in-ring career as a Young Lion.
+He wore simple black trunks and boots as he worked with other NJPW Young Lions and experienced veterans as part of his training.
 On January 3, 2016, Kawato made his in-ring debut, losing to fellow Young Lion Yohei Komatsu.
+Throughout most of the year, he worked opening and undercard matches, primarily facing fellow Young Lion Teruaki Kanemitsu.
+On October 23, Kawato won his first singles match, defeating Bone Solder by disqualification.
-Throughout 2016, Kawato spent most of the year working opening and undercard matches, and primarily fought against fellow Young Lion Teruaki Kanemitsu.
-On February 9, 2016, Kawato teamed with Jyushin Thunder Liger and Yuji Nagata to defeat the team of Henare, Tomoyuki Oka and Yoshitatsu in a six-man tag team match.
-David Finlay, Kawato, Manabu Nakanishi, and Ryusuke Taguchi defeated TenCozy (Hiroyoshi Tenzan and Satoshi Kojima), Liger, and Oka in the opening match of the NJPW 45th Anniversary show in Korakuen Hall.

-On April 22, 2016, Kawato won his first singles match when he defeated Shota Umino.
-Kawato and Yoshitatsu defeated Katsuya Kitamura and Oka in the dark match of the 2017 Wrestling Dontaku major show, but still did not work on the televised portion of the show.
-On June 20, Kawato was involved in his first higher card match when he teamed with Hiroshi Tanahashi, losing to Los Ingobernables de Japón ("The Ungovernables from Japan"; Tetsuya Naito and Hiromu Takahashi).
-In October, Kawato teamed with Kushida to take part in the 2017 Super Junior Tag Tournament where they were defeated in the first round by Roppongi 3K (Sho and Yoh (Note: previously worked under the name "Yohei Komatsu")).
-On November 5, 2017, Kawato, alongside Juice Robinson, Liger, Kushida and Tiger Mask defeated Suzuki-gun (El Desperado, Taichi, Taka Michinoku, Yoshinobu Kanemaru and Zack Sabre Jr.) at Power Struggle.
+At The New Beginning in Sapporo on February 5, 2017, Kawato replaced an injured David Finlay, teaming with Kushida in a loss to Suzuki-gun (El Desperado and Yoshinobu Kanemaru).
+On March 7, he, Finlay, Manabu Nakanishi and Ryusuke Taguchi defeated TenCozy (Hiroyoshi Tenzan and Satoshi Kojima), Jyushin Thunder Liger and Tomoyuki Oka in the opening match of the NJPW 45th Anniversary show in Korakuen Hall.
+Kawato and Yoshitatsu defeated Katsuya Kitamura and Oka in the non-televised dark match of Wrestling Dontaku 2017 on May 3.
+On June 20, Kawato was involved in his first higher card match, as he and Hiroshi Tanahashi lost to Los Ingobernables de Japón ("The Ungovernables from Japan"; Hiromu Takahashi and Tetsuya Naito).
+In October, Kawato and Kushida took part in the 2017 Super Junior Tag Tournament, where they were defeated in the first round by Roppongi 3K (Sho and Yoh (Note: previously worked under the name "Yohei Komatsu")).

-From October 12 to December 21, Kawato took part in the 2017 Young Lion Cup, where he finished second with a record of four wins (defeating Oka, Shota Umino, Ren Narita, and Tetsuhiro Yagi) and one loss, to tournament winner Katsuya Kitamura, to end up in second place overall.
-Kawato competed on all eight days of the 2018 Fantastica Mania tour, where NJPW and Mexican-based Consejo Mundial de Lucha Libre (CMLL) co-promoted a number of shows in Japan.
+From October 12 to December 21, Kawato took part in the 2017 Young Lion Cup, where he finished in second place with a record of four wins (defeating Oka, Shota Umino, Ren Narita, and Tetsuhiro Yagi) and one loss to tournament winner Kitamura.
+Kawato competed on all eight days of the 2018 Fantastica Mania tour, a series of shows in Japan co-promoted by NJPW and the Mexican-based promotion Consejo Mundial de Lucha Libre (CMLL).
 Each night, Kawato and various tag team partners faced, and lost to, members of Los Ingobernables de Japón.
-His final match of the tour, and for NJPW at the time, saw him team with Mexican wrestler Atlantis as they lost to Gedo and Bárbaro Cavernario.
+His final match of the tour, and for NJPW at the time, saw him team with Mexican wrestler Atlantis in a loss to Bárbaro Cavernario and Gedo on January 22.